faizanbashir/cacheable/readme.md

 ### Caching Models

-While you're free to hard-code any string for the cache key, the true power of Russian-Doll caching comes into play when we use a timestamp-based approach.
+While you're free to hard-code any string for the cache key, the true power of caching comes into play when we use a timestamp-based approach.

 Consider the following fragment: